AristurtleDev/building-2d-games-with-monogame/documentation/chapter-02-monogame-project-overview/02-05-the-program-file.md

-# 2-6: The Program File
+# Chapter 2-6: The Program File

 This is the code file that contains the main entry point for the application.
 All C# application, regardless of being a MonoGame project or not, require a main entry point that specifies where code execution should start when the application runs.
 This one provided by the MonoGame template very simple: